Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 - Shrinkage: Average supermarkets have a shrinkage rate of about 3%, either from shoplifting, operational errors, return fraud, or employee theft.

-Supermarkets are operating on thin profit margins, so it’s important to find pricing strategies that appeal to customers and benefit your bottom line.
+Supermarkets operate on thin profit margins, so it’s important to find pricing strategies that appeal to customers and benefit your bottom line.

 Related Read: How To Reduce Shrinkage: 5 Expert Tips for Grocery Stores

-However, as many people who work in retail know, the customer is not always easy to understand.
-Shifts in product preferences and demand determine what types of items you need to stock and ultimately influence the rest of the supply chain.
+However, as many retail workers know, the customer isn’t always easy to understand.
+Shifts in product preferences and demand determine which types of items you need to stock and ultimately influence the rest of the supply chain.

 For example, demand for organic products or eco-friendly packaging may suddenly put a strain on farmers or manufacturers that previously did much less business and can’t keep up.
 This can lead to product shortages or new competitors springing up.